miwashi-edu/edu-frontend-auth/README.md

   // ... rest of your fetchData code
 });
 ```

+## Vulnerabilities
+Similar to local and session storage, IndexedDB is susceptible to XSS attacks.
+If a malicious script accesses the IndexedDB, it can compromise the JWT.

+### Complexity and performance considerations:

+IndexedDB is more complex to implement and manage, and performance might be an issue for large-scale applications.

 > Remember, for all methods involving cookies (standard and HTTP-only), your backend must be set up to handle setting and clearing cookies.
 Similarly, using the Authorization header or IndexedDB will require corresponding backend support for token validation.
 >